-As far as we know it’s not been bred in private aquaria.
+As far as we know it has not been bred in private aquaria.
 Large numbers are produced on commercial farms via the artificial use of hormones.

 Despite its popularity as an aquarium fish this species is rarely maintained in ideal conditions.
 Juveniles are typically being offered for sale with little to no information regarding temperament, eventual size, and potential age in excess of 15 years.

 It is also often sold as an algae-eater and while it does browse on algae it does not do so with the same efficacy as some Crossocheilus species, for example, and there’s little worth in purchasing it with that purpose in mind.

 Most members of Epalzeorhynchos were formerly regarded as Labeo spp. and are thus referred to as such in older literature.
 According to Rainboth (1996) they are characterised by absence of a dorsal spine, possession of 10-13 branched dorsal fin rays, a thin membrane connecting the upper and lower lips and rigid, freely moveable rostral lobes.